kpenfound/platform-builder/README.md

 A component has two functions:

-- `Install`: install the component into a cluster
+- `Install`: install the component into a cluster.
-- `Status`: get the status of the component in the cluster
+- `Status`: get the status of the component in the cluster.

 ### GitOps